csswizardry/csswizardry.github.com/_posts/2013-11-04-code-reviews-as-a-service.md

 with a variety of clients in far-flung locations: remote code reviews and [performance audits](/performance-audits/).

-As of, well, now, I’m offering the same level of consultancy—on _your_ products to solve _your_ problems—but with fixed deliverables in a fixed timeframe and at a fixed price.
-You grant me access to your codebase—however you see fit—and I spend a day scrutinising it, writing up a comprehensive review document, providing refactored and improved examples, suggestion for alterations, and a general critique of the code as a whole, and then we have a Skype call a few
+As of, well, now, I’m offering the same level of consultancy — on _your_ products to solve _your_ problems — but with fixed deliverables in a fixed timeframe and at a fixed price.
+You grant me access to your codebase — however you see fit — and I spend a day scrutinising it, writing up a comprehensive review document, providing refactored and improved examples, suggestion for alterations, and a general critique of the code as a whole, and then we have a Skype call a few